Webbgaraget/wg-meta-box/README.md

 # Changelog
 ### 2013-02-xx v0.5
-* Removes bug where not all admin column values were printed in case of conflicting field slugs (issue #20)
+* Removed bug where not all admin column values were printed in case of conflicting field slugs (issue #20)
+* Added option to make admin columns sortable (issue #21)

 ### 2013-02-11 v0.4.2
 * Stops relying on global $post variable when doing save_post.
 Relying on global $post would sometimes cause PHP Notice errors when saving a post.